apyle/RepData_PeerAssessment2/PA2_template.md

 # most event entries do not have any reported fatalities, injuries, or damages.
 Filter those out
 storm.subset <- storm.data[!(FATALITIES == 0 & INJURIES == 0 & PROPDMG == 0 & CROPDMG == 0), ]

-## Just for sanity checks.
-Not really needed for analysis
-#my.factor <- as.factor(storm.data$EVTYPE)
-#summary(my.factor)
-#levels(my.factor)
 ```

 There are 48 weather events categorized by NOAA.
 The input data has 985.
 In order
-to analyze the data and find the most dangerous and expensive events we much
+to analyze the data and find the most dangerous and expensive events we must
 clean up the `EVTYPE` field in the input file.
-This applies to answering both
+This effort applies to answering both
 questions.